 Monitoring earthquakes – GeoNet

-New Zealand has a national network of instruments and data centres, GeoNet, which detects and monitors earthquakes, volcanic activity, large landslides, tsunamis, and the slow deformation that precedes large earthquakes.
-Data from instrument stations throughout the country is transmitted via satellite, radio and computer links to centres at Wairākei and Wellington, which are operated by the Institute of Geological and Nuclear Sciences.
-Computers automatically analyse any earthquakes above a given magnitude, and transmit warnings to staff on duty.
-GeoNet centres can provide information within minutes of a major event to assist emergency services in a rapid response, and high-quality data is freely available to researchers.
+New Zealand has a national network of instruments and data centres, GeoNet, which detects and monitors earthquakes, volcanic activity, large landslides, tsunamis and the slow deformation that precedes large earthquakes.
+Data from instrument stations throughout the country is transmitted via satellite, radio and computer links to centres at Wairākei and Wellington, which are operated by GNS Science.
+GeoNet’s computers automatically analyse any earthquakes above a given magnitude and post the information on their website.
+This website has become New Zealand’s primary source of immediate information when people feel an earthquake.
+GeoNet staff can provide information to help emergency services respond rapidly, and high-quality data is freely available to researchers.
+GeoNet centres routinely locate more than 20,000 earthquakes per year.
+The year 2016 was exceptional, however, with 32,828 quakes recorded due to numerous aftershocks from several major earthquakes.

 Can earthquakes be predicted?